-- Get tested and treated promptly if you suspect or know you have a sexually transmitted infection.
+- Get tested and treated promptly if you suspect or know you have an STI.

-- Make an effort to urinate as soon as possible after engaging in sexual intercourse.
+- Make an effort to urinate as soon as possible after having sexual intercourse.

-- Avoid jeans and/or pantyhose that are overly tight.
+- Avoid wearing jeans and pantyhose that are too tight.

 - Wear cotton instead of nylon underwear.